Baby, come back: Our strategy for reopening old Huddle House locations

 Who can reopen a Huddle House

-“Reopening targets a different kind of entrepreneur,” Ford says.
+“Reopening targets a different kind of entrepreneur,” Chambers says.
 “For example, take Atmore, Alabama.
 You’ve already got a building there that used to be a Huddle House.
 It has the same footprint, so there’s not as much work – it’s really more of a remodel.
 The entry time is much quicker, and the Huddle House franchise cost is lower.”

 Passion players who simply want to bring back a community gathering place for their hometown can come in at a lower investment level.
 Multi-unit owners can scale up more quickly, and some have built several of our Southern food franchises by targeting areas that had a Huddle House before and are anxious to get one back.

-“A lot of times with reopens, there’s someone in the community who already knows the location there and they want to reopen it, so they contact us,” Ford says.
+“A lot of times with reopens, there’s someone in the community who already knows the location there and they want to reopen it, so they contact us,” Chambers says.
 “They know on their end it’s worth it.
 We’ll take their expertise on the ground and combine it with the analytics on our end, and that’s how we determine a good location.”

 When we find a closed location, we analyze everything from demographics to traffic counts.
 Our Director of Real Estate schedules a visit.
 We talk to the local Economic Development Council to find out what they know about the economic strength of the surrounding area.
 We do everything possible to ensure that if we take it on as a remodel project or allow an investor to buy it, it will have a great chance to succeed.